-Hiking, canoeing, cycling and other accessible events available within MassParks.
+Hiking, canoeing, cycling and other accessible programs and events available within MassParks.

 You can download this Brochure in Adobe PDF Format.
 Or write to the Universal Access Program, Dept. of Conservation and Recreation, P.O.
 Box 484, Amherst, MA 01004.
 Or call (413) 545-5353 voice; (413) 577-2200 TTY.